-The United States Embassy in Tirana is pleased to announce an open competition for assistance awards through this NOTICE OF FUNDING OPPORTUNITY (NOFO) for the DEMOCRACY COMMISSION SMALL GRANTS PROGRAM.
+The United States Embassy in Tirana, pending on availability of funds, is pleased to announce an open competition for assistance awards through this NOTICE OF FUNDING OPPORTUNITY (NOFO) for the DEMOCRACY COMMISSION SMALL GRANTS PROGRAM.

 Purpose of the Program

 DEADLINE: The Program is accepting proposals until April 15, 2019

 The Democracy Commission Small Grants Program, administered by the Public Affairs Section, supports initiatives of local non-governmental organizations (NGOs) engaged throughout Albania in a variety of fields, including:

 In this round we will also consider election-related projects in the following areas:

 - Combatting Electoral Corruption

 Democracy Commission does NOT fund projects such as the following: